ErlendLima/FYS3150/Project3/README.md

 Better support for debugging and stricter compiler flags can be turned on using `cmake -DCMAKE_BUILD_TYPE=DEBUG`.

 ## Usage (Julia)
-The version of Julia required is 0.6.0, along with the packages PyPlot, LaTeXStrings and PyCall.
-If these are not available on your system, install them by running for example `Pkg.add("PyPlot")` in Julia's REPL.

-The most important files are `schroedinger.jl` and `jacobi.jl`.
-These are modules which implement Jacobi's algorithm and methods from solving the Hamiltonian with several potentials.
-These can be tested by running `julia test.jl`.
-The other scripts are only for plotting the results. `interactions.jl` plots two plots comparing the ground state and first excited state of one/two electrons which do and do not interact through the Coulomb force, `timejacobi.jl` runs the Jacobi algorithm several times, recording the time and memory taken and plots the result together with equivalent measurements from the C++ program, `wave.jl` creates a rather elegant visualization of the potentials and their solutions, and `omegas.jl` compares the eigenvalues for different oscillator frequencies with those given in the article of M. Taut.
+The version of Julia required is at least 0.6.0

+These can be tested by running
+`julia test.jl`.

 ## Credits
 The contributors of this project are Erlend Lima and Frederik Johan Mellbye.